Sunwood-ai-labs/header_creator/docs/README.en.md

 ## ⚙️ Configuration

-The following default settings can be changed in the `config.py` file:
+The following default settings can be modified in the `config.py` file:

 - `DEFAULT_MODEL`: The Ideogram model to use
 - `DEFAULT_MAGIC_PROMPT`: Magic prompt options